dave-hudson/c8/doc/c8_natural_operator_dieq.md

 auto operator /=(const natural &v) -> natural &;
 ```

-Divides the value of this object (left hand side of the operator) by `v` (right hand side of the operator).
+Divides the value of this object (left hand side of the operator) by the value of `v` (right hand side of the operator).
 Any remainder is lost.

 ### Return Value ###